Bullitt: Filming

-The chase scene starts at 1:05:00 into the film.
-The total time of the scene is 10:53.
+The chase scene starts at the 1:05:00 mark, and lasts approximately 10 minutes.
 It begins under Highway 101 in the city's Mission District as Bullitt spots the hitmen's car.
 It ends outside the city, at the Brisbane exit of the Guadalupe Canyon Parkway on San Bruno Mountain.
 Shooting occurred over a period of weeks.
 The chase sequence combined several locations, located miles apart and edited together.
 Mapping the movie route shows that it is not continuous and is impossible to follow in real time.

 Two 1968 325-horsepower 390 FE V8 Ford Mustang GT Fastbacks with four-speed manual transmissions in Highland Green were purchased by Warner Bros. for the film.
 The Mustangs' engines, brakes, and suspensions were heavily modified for the chase by veteran car racer and technician Max Balchowsky.
 Ford Motor Company originally lent two Galaxie sedans for the chase scenes, but the producers found the cars too heavy for the jumps over the hills of San Francisco.
 They also felt a Ford-on-Ford battle would not be believable on screen.
-The cars were replaced with 1968 375-horsepower 440 Magnum V8 Dodge Chargers in black.
+The cars were replaced with 1968 375-horsepower 440 Magnum V8 Dodge Chargers painted in black.
 The engines in the Chargers were left largely unmodified, but the suspensions were mildly upgraded to cope with the demands of the stunt work.

 The director called for maximum speeds of about 130 km/h, but the cars (including the chase cars) at times reached speeds over 170 km/h.

 Drivers' point-of-view shots were used to give the audience a participant's feel of the chase.
 Filming took three weeks, resulting in 9 minutes 42 seconds of pursuit.
-Multiple takes were spliced into a single end product, resulting in discontinuity: Heavy damage on the passenger side of Bullitt's car can be seen much earlier than the incident producing it, and the Charger appears to lose five wheel covers, with different covers missing in different shots.
-Shooting simultaneously from multiple angles and creating a montage from the footage took place to give the illusion of different streets also resulted in the speeding cars passing the same vehicles at multiple times, including, as widely noted, that of a green Volkswagen Beetle.
+Multiple takes were spliced into a single end product, resulting in discontinuity: heavy damage on the passenger side of Bullitt's car can be seen much earlier than the incident producing it, and the Charger appears to lose five wheel covers, with different ones missing in different shots.
+Shooting simultaneously from multiple angles and creating a montage from the footage took place to give the illusion of different streets also resulted in the speeding cars passing the same vehicles at multiple times, including, most notably, a green Volkswagen Beetle.